2022 Fall Events & Festivals in Richmond, VA

 Though it has yet to be confirmed this year, Halloween on Hanover Avenue is truly special, as the residents of 1800-2200 blocks come together each year to create a larger than life halloween trick-or-treating experience.
 Past years have featured a full pirate ship, complete with the characters of Pirates of the Caribbean giving out candy.
 And the rest of the neighborhood doesn’t like to be outdone, so you know it’s 4 blocks of all-out Halloween madness!

 Put on by 1708 Gallery since 2008, Inlight Richmond has illuminated Richmond’s streets with light-based installations, performances, and interactive projects over the course of a weekend.
-This year’s version takes place at Bryan Park.
-Artists are invited to submit entries that engage with and respond to the histories that comprise Bryan Park.
+InLight 2023 will take place along the 200 to 400 blocks of West Broad Street in the downtown Arts District.

 Taste the best of Richmond’s unique neighborhoods with the city’s top-rated, most delicious walking food tour!
 Book your tickets now!